 Another Path to Vision Correction

 Obtain vision correction with alternative procedures to LASIK eye surgery.
-Filutowski Cataract & LASIK Institute offers refractive surgery methods that are preferable over LASIK surgery in 10% of our patients.
+Filutowski Cataract & LASIK Institute offers refractive surgery methods that are preferable over LASIK eye surgery in 10% of our patients.

 Photorefractive Keratectomy (PRK)

 Using the same excimer laser as LASIK, Photorefractive Keratectomy (PRK) removes a small portion of tissue from the front of the cornea to correct your vision.
-Unlike LASIK surgery, no flap is made causing some people to refer to the procedure as “surface LASIK.”
+Unlike LASIK eye surgery, no flap is made causing some people to refer to the procedure as “surface LASIK.”
 This procedure may be recommended as a better option to achieve outcomes similar to LASIK.

 Implantable Collamer Lens (ICL)

-Implanting a small soft lens, known as Implantable Collamer Lens (ICL), inside the eye and behind the iris can correct high levels of nearsightedness.
-This refractive surgery is performed on an outpatient basis using anesthetic eye drops to ensure comfort during the procedure.
+Implanting a small soft lens, known as the Implantable Collamer Lens (ICL), inside the eye and behind the iris can correct high levels of nearsightedness.
+This refractive eye surgery is performed on an outpatient basis using anesthetic eye drops to ensure comfort during the procedure.
 Because the ICL is placed behind the iris, it’s not noticeable to the naked eye.